OnlyBadForecasts/OnlyBadForecasts.github.io/README.md

 I feel there are few extra points worth noting.

-I don't have the time or energy to make every title, annotation, or line weight fit perfectly on every device.
-If the chart feels a bit cluttered and you are on desktop, then I suggest try scaling your browser's zoom down a little bit.
-If you are on mobile, good luck.
-I will try to improve the functionality/ease of use on this platform, but I make no promises as I am more focused on improving predictions.
-Lastly, please don't flame me for not implementing every suggestion every voice on the internet throws out.
-I read suggestions, but I also have only so much time and energy, and more importantly: I don't really care.
+- I don't have the time or energy to make every title, annotation, or line weight fit perfectly on every device.
+    - If the chart feels a bit cluttered and you are on desktop, then I suggest try scaling your browser's zoom down a little bit.
+    - If you are on mobile, good luck.
+- Lastly, please don't flame me for not implementing every suggestion every voice on the internet throws out.
+    - I read suggestions, but I also have only so much time and energy, and more importantly: I don't really care.